 Once we have valued your injury claim, we can prepare a demand letter and send it to the other party.
 This begins the negotiations process.
 The insurance company will typically make a lowball offer to start with.
 We will counter and go back and forth until a number is reached that everyone can agree on.
 If this is impossible, we will continue to trial.

 Your trial’s court date will be based on the court calendar and the availability of the judges.
 Trials typically take place months after a lawsuit is first filed, which allows for additional time to negotiate and possibly settle out of court.

 During trial, we will present your case, which includes making opening statements, questioning witnesses on the stand, and introducing evidence.
 The opposing attorney will also make arguments, question witnesses, and present evidence for why you were at fault or should receive less compensation than what you are asking for.

 Afterward, both sides will make closing arguments and a jury will decide what the verdict will be.
 This will include a determination on negligence and how much to award for your injuries.

 7. Collecting Compensation

 If the other party is insured and the final verdict falls within their policy coverage amounts, collecting compensation is usually relatively straightforward.
 The insurance company will typically cut a check in short order.
 However, if the individual party must pay out of pocket, collecting on the judgment can be a process that requires further legal action.

-Ask Questions of a New York City Injury Lawyer
+Ask Questions of an Injury Lawyer

 If you would like to learn more about the process or have further questions regarding your case, give us a call.
 We can go over each step in detail.